 The following is a quick overview of how seat belts work to keep you safe.
-When a collision or accident occurs, the seatbelt pretensioner fires off which tightens the seat belt webbing.
-This puts the person firmly into their seat so when an impact occurs, there is minimal damage.
-However, sometimes, if the accident is severe enough, the seat belt itself can stretch from the individuals movement.
-The webbing can stretch to the point that the persons head can hit the steering wheel.
+When a collision or accident occurs, the seatbelt pretensioner fires off, which tightens the seat belt webbing.
+This puts the person firmly into their seat, so when an impact occurs, there is minimal damage.
+Sometimes, if the accident is severe enough, the seat belt itself can stretch from the individual’s movement.
+The webbing can stretch to the point that the person’s head can hit the steering wheel.
 For this reason, it is good to hold the wheel at the 10 & 2 o’clock position rather than the 11 & 1 o’clock position.
 If you happen to be wearing any rings or a watch, your head may hit them during impact, causing more damage.

 Since the seat belt can stretch, get damaged, or even get locked, you will need seat belt replacement or repair.
 Safety Restore can help you get all components of your vehicle back to factory conditions.
 They do this while keeping the seat belt replacement cost and other services cost down to a minimum as well.
 Simply select the service on their website and then ship your seat belt to their repair shop.
 Their expert technicians will repair your seat belt within 24 hours.
 And do not worry about seat belt replacement cost.
 Safety Restore can save you hundreds of dollars as compared to a dealer.
 They use 100% OEM parts and offer a lifetime guarantee with all their services.
 Visit SafetyRestore.com for more information about their services and to find out why they are trusted by thousands of other customers like you!